security-notes/infobyte-faraday-wiki/Vulnerabilities-Database.md

 #Creating CSV and Uploading to CouchDB

+Faraday have a CSV of the original Mitre proyect, if you want import to Faraday this, jump to execution of pushCWE.py

 For create a CSV with all information about a specific proyect, you need run a script for download and parse this.
 Faraday have two scripts for two different proyects.